utkutpcgl/ViTFreeze/author_README.md

 *mid*
 - Use every layer for multi-scale reconsturction.
 The paper claims that this helps early layers to converge faster (just like skip connections) and multi-scale local tasks are working better than global single scale reconstruction.
 This will help premature freezing performance also.
-- Increasing masking ratio to increase computation speed etc.
+- Increasing masking ratio to increase computation speed etc. (or mask ratio based curriculum)
 - Try add a curriculum to the model by : 1.
 Adjusting the stage losses, weights, lrs accordingly 2.
 With token distance based difficulty.
+- Dual patch normalization (DPN) seems to increase convergence speed (with lower number of epochs results are more significant).

 *maybe*
 - TODO 100 epoch pre-trained model linear probing might benefit from larger learning rate like as in localmim fine-tuning code.
+- TODO masked feature modeling -> once a layer is frozen intermediate features can be masked and original image can be reconstructed.
+- TODO removing warmup (with transformer init) might increase freezeout speed performance.